-The questionnaire assesses, among other items, Board: 1) effectiveness, including but not limited to, operations, oversight, and future challenges; 2) processes; and 3) composition.
+The questionnaire assesses, among other items, Board: 1) effectiveness, including but not limited to, operations, oversight and future challenges; 2) processes; and 3) composition.
 Directors may choose to provide their feedback anonymously.

 Director peer evaluations provide Directors an opportunity to evaluate each other and identify opportunities for their own growth and development.
 Peer evaluations and development follow-ups are facilitated by an independent third party and include confidential, open-ended, one-on-one interviews with each Director.
 The Board has conducted these periodic peer evaluations since 2008.
-The latest Director peer evaluation cycle began in 2021.
+The latest Director peer evaluation cycle began in 2021 and the next one will begin this year.